MattRieke/ossu_course_work/6.0002 Introduction to Computational Thinking and Data Science/PS1/ps1_answers.md

 3. Does the brute force algorithm return the optimal solution?
 Why/why not?
 3. The brute fore algorithm returns the optimal solution.
 By enumerating all possible solutions and then finding a solution with the minimum number of trips, it is guaranteed to find the optimal solution based on the criteria of minimum number of trips.

+Problem B.2: Writeup

+1. Explain why it would be difficult to use a brute force algorithm to solve this problem if there were 30 different egg weights.
+You do not need to implement a brute force algorithm in order to answer this.
+2. If you were to implement a greedy algorithm for finding the minimum number of eggs needed, what would the objective function be?
+What would the constraints be?
+What strategy would your greedy algorithm follow to pick which coins to take?
+You do not need to implement a greedy algorithm in order to answer this.
+3. Will a greedy algorithm always return the optimal solution to this problem?
+Explain why it is optimal or give an example of when it will not return the optimal solution.
+Again, you do not need to implement a greedy algorithm in order to answer this.